 The following eight tips help you have a more affect with a benchmark

 A benchmark should have a purpose and a focus.
-Decide in advance what you want to achieve, such as finding clues to improve one or more specific organizational processes.
-And also determine what part of the organization is involved, for example, a department, a product group or a specific product.
+Decide in advance what you want to achieve, such as finding clues to improve one or more specific organisational processes.
+And also determine what part of the organisation is involved, for example, a department, a product group or a specific product.

 In an organisation wants to learn from a benchmark and actually improve results then a systematic setup is necessary.
 First find the other participants to benchmark with.

 Determine with the participants which indicators to benchmark.
 Determine also how often the benchmark should be executed and the degree of discretion.
 Use, where necessary, an independent organisation or industry association in order to ensure the confidentiality.